Kyle-Zhou/Library/README.md

 ## I. Intro

-TradingView.com is a stock screening platform that boils down all the complicated technical numbers behind a company's valuation and performance into a simple rating: *strong buy, buy, neutral, sell, strong sell.* This is great for less experienced investors (me) because it provides a quick and straightforward insight into a company’s potential as an investment.
+TradingView.com is a stock screening platform that boils down all the technical numbers behind a company's valuation, performance... etc. into a simple rating: *strong buy, buy, neutral, sell, strong sell.* This is great for less experienced investors like myself, because it provides a quick and straightforward insight into a company’s potential as an investment.

-I decided to put a twist on [this](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) simple library project from The Odin Project, and turn it into a tool which helps me automate the process of viewing Trading View’s basic stock screening.
+I decided to put a twist on [this](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) simple library project from The Odin Project, and turn it into a tool which helps me automate the process of analyzing Trading View’s basic stock screening.

 ## II.
 Overview

 Because there isn’t a publically available TradingView API (it’s only for brokers), I opted to scrape the data myself.
 The web scraper runs on Heroku so it can send out an email autonomously every morning.
-Upon creating the basic library with vanilla JS, I used firebase for user login and cloud data storage.
-This way the stocks entered by each user would save to their account and the web scraper had somewhere to pull the right stocks to screen from.
+Upon creating the library with vanilla JS, I used Firebase for user login and cloud data storage.
+This way the stocks entered by each user would save to their account and the web scraper had somewhere to pull the right stocks from.

 ## III.
 Technical Overview